mdsaoodalam/production-forecasting-dashboard/README.md

 * `boxplot()`, `violinplot()`
 * `pointplot()`, `barplot()`

-You can easily extend or modify these functions for more visualizations.
+Easy to extend for custom visualizations.

 ## 📄 License

-MIT License
+MIT License — free for personal and commercial use.

 ## 🤝 Contributing

-Contributions, improvements, and feature requests are welcome!
+Contributions, enhancements, and feature requests are welcome!
 Feel free to open an issue or submit a pull request.

 ## ⭐ Support

-If you find this project useful, consider giving the repository a **star** ⭐ on GitHub — it helps others discover it!
+If you find this project useful, please consider giving it a **star** ⭐ on GitHub.